Skip to main content

 Updated by Steven Silverstone

-If you do not have administrative access to your GitLab repository or lack the necessary permissions to authenticate your GitLab account with LinearB via OAuth, you can still establish a connection using a GitLab Personal Access Token (PAT).
+If you do not have administrative access to your GitLab repository or lack the required permissions to authenticate GitLab with LinearB via OAuth, you can still connect using a GitLab Personal Access Token (PAT).

-However, you must be an organization owner or have "maintainer" or "owner" permissions for the relevant repositories to generate a PAT that grants LinearB the required.
+To generate a PAT that grants LinearB the required access, you must be an organization owner or have Maintainer or Owner permissions for the relevant repositories.

 Follow the steps below to generate your token and connect GitLab to LinearB.

-To connect GitLab, you first need to create a Personal Access Token:
+To connect GitLab, first create a Personal Access Token:

 1. Log in to GitLab.